gulan/ansiterm-flashcard/README.rst

     ==
     PLAYER'

-I can also hide the private decide event and get
+I can also hide the private decide event, resulting in

 ::